Skip to main content

 4. Simple project: A beginner-appropriate subject — perhaps a single flower, a sky study, or an abstract colour experiment

 All materials are provided: professional-grade watercolour paints, brushes, palettes, and watercolour paper.
 Class sizes are 3–6 students at both Bishan and Woodlands studios.
-Trial classes start at $18.
+Trial classes are $18.

 Common Questions About Watercolour Classes